johannehv/StorageBalance/README.md

-# StorageBalance
+# Storage Balance
-Oscar and Johanne's project.
+Oscar and Johanne's project from Storage and Conversion.